pepkit/pepspec/docs/looper/advanced-guide/advanced-run-options.md

 ### What are project-level pipelines?

-The tutorials assume you're running a pipeline where you're trying to run one job per sample.
-The samples are independent and you want to do the same thing to each of them.
+The tutorials assume you're running a pipeline where you're trying to run one job per sample,i.e. the samples are independent, and you want to do the same thing to each of them.
 This is the most common use case for looper.

 But sometimes, you're interested in running a job on an entire project.
 This could be a pipeline that integrates data across *all* the samples, or one that will summarize the results of your independent sample pipeline runs.
 In this case, you really only need to submit a single job.
 Looper's main benefit is handling the boilerplate needed to construct the submission scripts and submit a separate job for each sample.
 But looper *also* provides some help for the task of submitting a single job for the whole project.